nrfconnect/sdk-nrf/samples/peripheral/radio_test/README.rst

      - Print the received RX payload.
    * - start_channel
      - <channel>
-     - Start the channel for the sweep or the channel for the constant carrier.
+     - Start channel for the sweep or the channel for the constant carrier (in MHz, as difference from 2400 MHz).
    * - start_duty_cycle_modulated_tx
      - <duty_cycle>
      - Duty cycle in percent (two decimal digits, between 01 and 99).